8483/notes/topics/startup/marketingAdvertising.md

 # Objectives

 **Campaging objectives don't really matter**.
-What they do is d**etermine the conversion options you have in the AD SET optimizaion and delivery** section.
-These are the actual objectives Facebook's algorithms is based on.
+What they do is **determine the conversion options you have in the AD SET optimizaion and delivery** section, which are the actual objectives Facebook's algorithms is based on.

 > **Conversions are twice as powerful as traffic.
 Always use this.**

-**Conversion**
+-   **Conversion**
     -   Conversions - 90% of campagins should use this (Pixel required).

-**Awareness**
+-   **Awareness**
     -   Brand Awareness - Top of mind, large budgets
     -   Reach - Small audience, high ad frequency

-**Consideration**
+-   **Consideration**
     -   Traffic - When we can't track the end result i.e. conversions
     -   Engagement - People likely to like and comment

 **Objective names**